This page is intended for press use only. Full website can be found at: http://www.samhadfieldmusic.com

 All Photos By Laura E. Partain

-Sam Hadfield's first full-length album, 2013's "Livin' With Free Livin On My Mind", was heavily influenced by old time, bluegrass, folk, and country blues.
-His new EP, "Finders Never Sing the Blues", finds the songwriter gravitating more towards rock 'n' roll while ensuring that the songs remain steeped in storytelling.
+Paducah, KY native, Sam Hadfield's, first full-length album, 2013's "Livin' With Free Livin On My Mind", was heavily influenced by old time, bluegrass, folk, and country blues.
+He recorded the album while living in Austin, Texas.
+After a-year-and-a-half in Texas, Sam moved to Nashville to be closer to his family.
+Years of hard living and chasing the cliche of the tortured artist had left the songwriter in a rut.
+After a particular rough night in January of 2016, Sam decided to overhaul his lifestyle.
+He started writing again and ended up with the songs that would make up his new EP, "Finders Never Sing the Blues".
 "Finders..." is a collection of songs about depression and unrealized potential alongside songs about an arsonist burning down a high school and a ringleader of the underground rock 'n' roll scene in late 1960s NYC.
 From the longing sadness of "Fallin' is a Feelin'" to the rock 'n' roll punch and rawness of "Dark Prince of the Underground", to the rollicking boogie woogie of "Firebug Ronnie", Hadfield delivers a genuine album that can be revisited time and time again.

 "I'M JUST TRYING NOT TO LET IT SLIP THROUGH MY HANDS"